fimbault/adventofcode-rs/README.md

 - parse the file and process the data using hashmap and hashset
 - the solution uses lifetimes as we define structs that contain references
 - we also implement tests, and use derive macros for eq/partialeq
+- part 2 left as an exercice for the reader

+### day 8 : Day 8: Handheld Halting